 All surgical procedures create clean, controlled wounds that the body must repair in the weeks after the procedure.
-Rhinoplasty, which is a common nasal surgery that can be performed for cosmetic or functional reasons, is no exception.

 Types of Swelling after Rhinoplasty

 There are essentially two forms of swelling that take place after rhinoplasty.
-After the procedure, there is the immediate swelling related to the trauma of the surgery and then there is longer-term swelling related to the retention of fluid.
+After the procedure, there is immediate swelling related to the trauma of the surgery and then there is longer-term swelling related to the retention of fluid.

 The immediate swelling is evident and it is simply secondary to inflammation caused by the rhinoplasty surgery.
 This type of swelling may occur simultaneously with bruising.

 Although every patient heals differently after rhinoplasty, the degree of this type of swelling can be, in part, tempered by the rhinoplasty technique.
-I try to help limit the immediate swelling and bruising by performing the rhinoplasty with a certain meticulous dissection of the tissue.
+I try to help limit the immediate swelling and bruising by performing the rhinoplasty with a certain meticulous dissection of the soft tissue.

 Swelling before and after Rhinoplasty

-Surgical Techniques Can Reduce Swelling After Rhinoplasty
+Nose Surgery Techniques That Can Reduce Swelling

 The immediate application of ice helps with this type of swelling after surgery.
 I have all my patients use as much as they can tolerate for the first twenty-four hours after surgery.
 Following the first day after surgery, the ice becomes ineffective in controlling bruising and swelling.